-Those are just some examples of people who are lonely, live alone and use dating as a common pattern of finding a partner in everyday life.
-All clients described above and many others are suffering because they have a conflict between the way they apparently live and the way how they emotionally feel-they have low self-esteem, feel insecure, inferior, worth no love, or they doubt their own capacity to love...all those feelings lead to depression and anxiety and activate defensive mechanisms in order to cope with them.
+Those are just some examples of people who are lonely, live alone, and use dating as a common pattern of finding a partner in everyday life.
+All clients described above and many others are suffering because they have a conflict between the way they apparently live and the way they emotionally feel have low self-esteem, feel insecure, inferior, worth no love, or doubt their own capacity to love...all those feelings lead to depression and anxiety and activate defensive mechanisms in order to cope with them.
 In my experience, clients use two main coping strategies: either they strictly stick to their well-known circle of people and hesitate to take any initiative in making new contacts, or they actively and often excessively use dating networks in order to find someone who would love them.

-While life in a balloon could be to some extent safe and painless, at the same time it is a life without joy, happiness or love.
+While life in a balloon could be to some extent safe and painless, at the same time it is a life without joy, happiness, or love.

-Although this safe-enough distance could be worked through the client-therapist relationship in psychoanalytic psychotherapy or some other modality of individual psychotherapy, group analytic psychotherapy would be a therapy of choice for those clients.
+Although this safe enough distance could be worked through the client-therapist relationship in psychoanalytic psychotherapy or some other modality of individual psychotherapy, group analytic psychotherapy would be a therapy of choice for those clients.
 Change in a group would be:

 far more faster - because in a group therapeutic factors are group members as well as the therapist